 Westerville’s fire division serves approximately 48,000 residents in the city of Westerville and Blendon Township.

-Amid concerns about the coronavirus, the Westerville State of the Community, scheduled March 12 at Otterbein University, was postponed, and Otterbein suspended in-person classes effective March 10.
+Amid concerns about the coronavirus, the Westerville State of the Community, scheduled March 12, was postponed and Otterbein University suspended in-person classes effective March 10.

 In addition to the city, the event was scheduled to involve the Westerville City School District, Otterbein University, Westerville Public Library and the Westerville Area Chamber of Commerce.

-Comerford said all in-person classes on campus were being suspended, allowing the university to move to alternative delivery modes.
+Comerford said all in-person classes on-campus were suspended through March 13, allowing the university to move to alternative delivery modes.

-Westerville City Schools Superintendent John Kellogg said the district continues to monitor developments daily.
+Westerville City Schools Superintendent John Kellogg said the district continues to monitor coronavirus developments daily.

 “Our crisis manual is updated regularly to reflect current best practices and includes a section on pandemics, as well as other medical emergencies, to help guide our response in the event the virus is discovered and impacts us locally,” he said.

-A website, coronavirus .ohio.gov, has been created to provide up-to-date information.
-ThisWeek Community News also has been covering the COVID-19 coronavirus.
-Go to ThisWeekNEWS.com/topics/coronavirus.
+A website, coronavirus.ohio.gov, has been created to provide up-to-date information.